preston4896/ECTranslator/README.md

 - CSS Designs.

-- Database should include user first, last name, Google ID (unique primary key).
+- Modify "Seen" and "Correct" counts in the database.

 #### Next Agenda

 - Add code to support Google Account authentication.

+- Database should include user first, last name, Google ID (unique primary key).

 - Make sure cards are only visible to the correct user.